Chefs Notes

 The first step in this recipe is to combine some cream with sugar, instant espresso powder, vanilla, and a pinch of salt and bring it to a boil.
 While the cream is heating, break up some semi-sweet chocolate and put it in a heatproof bowl.
 Once the cream comes to a boil, pour it over the chocolate and let it sit for about three minutes, then whisk until all the chocolate is melted and the mixture is smooth.
 The final step is to pour the chocolate mixture into some dishes and let it cool in the fridge.

-Instant espresso powder can be found in coffee section of the grocery store.
+Instant espresso powder can be found in the coffee section of the grocery store.
 It is fantastic for things like this or flavouring butter cream.
-It is a great baking ingredients to have around.
+It is a great baking ingredient to have around.
+If you enjoy working with chocolate, you might also love making panna cotta -- another simple no-bake dessert that relies on getting the ratio of ingredients just right.

 There is not much to this recipe.
-However, top it with a little whipped cream and a chocolate covered coffee bean and you have something truly decidant.
-Give it a shot for yourself.
-The full recipe is below.
-Enjoy!
+However, top it with a little whipped cream and a chocolate covered coffee bean and you have something truly decadent.
+Here are a few things to keep in mind:

 Recipe